 Getting Ready to Read

 If you want to break out of a bad mood, you must understand that every type of negative feeling results from a specific kind of negative thought.
-Complete the table below and discuss the ways of mood elevation.
+Match the following emotions with the thoughts that cause them.